Classen Curve

 Classen Curve opened in 2010, joining the historic Nichols Hills plaza as one of Oklahoma City’s premier upscale shopping areas.
 The Triangle debuted in 2011 with the opening of Whole Foods.

-Washington Prime, an Ohio-based real estate investment trust, acquired the properties in 2014.
 The three properties offer a combined 290,598 square feet of space, with annual sales of an astounding $500 per square foot.

 The success of a retailer like Lululemon, which sells yoga-inspired athletic apparel, sparks interest from others who see the potential that Classen Curve brings.